 MOST FOLKS SHOULD, at some point, go from renting to owning.
 But you need to do so with your eyes wide open.
 Housing is a source of endless confusion—which isn’t surprising given that there are so many moving parts, including attractive tax breaks, fluctuating property prices, leverage from any mortgage debt, and the monthly mortgage payment’s shifting mix of principal and interest.
 Here are five common myths:

 “You can’t go wrong with real estate.”
-You heard this often before and during the real estate bubble, but far less frequently since the brutal decline that saw homes lose more than a quarter of their value between mid-2006 and early 2012.
-The potential for another decline should factor into your decision about whether to rent or buy.
+You heard this often before and during the early 2000s real estate bubble, but far less frequently since the brutal decline that saw homes lose more than a quarter of their value between mid-2006 and early 2012.
+The potential for another severe decline should factor into your decision about whether to rent or buy.